RedisBloom/RedisBloom/docs/index.md

-# ReBloom - Probablistic Datatypes Module for Redis
+# RedisBloom - Probablistic Datatypes Module for Redis

 This module provides two datatypes, a Scalable Bloom Filter and a Cuckoo Filter.
 These datatypes are used to determine (with a given degree of certainty) whether